 - You need contingency plans to accommodate an attack if/when it occurs.

 On that last point specifically, ABI has recently supported the inclusion of ransomware payments in cyber-insurance policies.
 This is an important contingency option to explore.
 However, it’s worth keeping in mind that a willingness to pay ransoms may be partially behind the spike in attacks.
-57.5% of businesses paid their ransoms in 2020, compared with just 45.1% in 2019.
+More than half of businesses paid their ransoms in 2020, compared with just 45.1% in 2019.

 Suggested reading: To learn more about ransomware, check out our blog — Ransomware trends 2021.

 We’ve already spoken about how clone phishing has seen a rise in the amount of official enterprises being dragged into cyber-attacks this past year.
 However, on a business-specific level, phishing attempts have also become a whole lot cleverer, using the prevalence of Microsoft 365 adoption to gain access to an organisation’s inner workings.